lukalovre/MainApp/README.md

 # MainApp

-The app made and use to store all my data.
+The app made and use to store all kinds of data.

+Integration with Spotify, Imdb, Igdb.
+Getting data from Bandcamp, Goodreads and YouTube.

 ### Tracking of games played data.
 ![GameTab](Readme/GameTab.png?raw=true "GameTab")